petabyt/liemoth/README.md

 ## Other
 - Currently my only camera (with a screen) is the Activeon DX, but I also have a Gopro Hero 3+
 - Any help and/or questions are welcome
+- No warranty - If you break it, you keep both pieces.

 ![Screen hacks](screen.jpg)